HenryHK/my-neovim-config/README.md

 Not all plugins I installed are required for JS development but I found it works for me.

-Sometimes syntax highlighting has issues with complicated string templates.
+Sometimes syntax highlighting has issues with complicated string templates. (fixed by remove limits on syntax columns)

-The TS/JS LSP works like a charm, the only shortcuts I use in my daily development is
+The TS/JS LSP works like a charm, the only shortcut I use in my daily development is
 ```
 * <F12>: Go to definition
 ```